-3 5 if hydrology is restored to its natural range (will generally include restoration of natural vegetation community); 10 if only the natural vegetation community is restored (hydrology is already within an acceptable range).
+3 5 if hydrology is restored to its natural range (will generally include restoration of natural vegetation community); 10 if only the natural vegetation community is restored (hydrology is already within an acceptable range)

 4 Ratio is listed as impact to amount of mitigation.
-Area of regulated resource impact: area of listed resource mitigation expected.
+Area of regulate resource impact: area of listed resource mitigation expected.

-5 This is when upland is used for we tland mitigation, NOT mitigation for upland impacts, which are not regulated.
-See the vernal pool guidance for an exception to this.
+5 This is when upland is used for wetland mitigation, NOT mitigation for upland impacts, which are not regulated.

-6 Only applies if existing condition is pavement or structure AND will complement aquatic functions.
-7 Maximum of a 300' buffer for credit generation, 100' minimum upland buffer width recommended for restoration, creation, and rehabilitation sites would be credited here as would the upland portion of preservation-only projects.
-If future activities, including forestry, are proposed to occur outside the minimum buffer, credits produced by the upland may be reduced significantly.
+6 Applies if the restoration is appropriate AND will complement aquatic functions.

+7 100' minimum upland buffer width recommended for restoration, creation, and rehabilitation sites would be credited here as would the upland portion of preservation-only projects.
+Secondary uses of riparian upland, such as forestry and agriculture, are generally not consistent with credit generating upland.
+However, each upland credit generation scenario will be evaluated case by case.

-TABLE C2a - RECOMMENDED COMPENSATORY MITIGATION FORTEMPORARY AND/OR SECONDARY IMPACTS TO NON-TIDALWETLANDS OTHER THAN VERNAL POOLS
+TABLE C2a - RECOMMENDED COMPENSATORY MITIGATION FOR TEMPORARY AND/OR SECONDARY IMPACTS TO NON-TIDAL WETLANDS OTHER THAN VERNAL POOLS

 IMPACT % OF STANDARD 8 AMOUNT 9 Temporary clearing with or without temporary fill in forested wetlands; area to revegetate to forest.
-15% Temporary fill in scrub-shrub wetlands; area to revert to scrub- shrub.
+15% Temporary fill in scrub-shrub wetlands; area to revert to scrub-shrub.
 10% Temporary clearing with or without temporary fill in emergent wetlands; area to revert to emergent.
 5% Permanent conversion of forested wetlands to emergent wetlands (with or without temporary fill) 30% Permanent conversion of forested wetlands to scrub-shrub wetlands (with or without temporary fill) 15% Permanent conversion of scrub-shrub to emergent 15% Removal of forested wetland cover for new corridor Project specific 10 Secondary impact edge effects 11 : High level impact zone Remainder of impact zone 25% 10%